upcrob/fsq/README.md

 Parentheses as well as the logical operators *or*, *and*, and *not* can be used to group conditions.
 For example:

-	fsq "name in '.' where name startswith 'hello' or (isdir and name startswith 'world')"
+	fsq "name in '.' where name startswith 'hello' or (isdir and not name startswith 'world')"

 ### Size Qualifiers

 The following size qualifiers can be appended to integer values to indicate non-default units.
 These are especially useful when specifying file sizes in expressions.
 If no size qualifier is appended to an integer, `fsq` compares the value in bytes.

-* k - Kilo
+* k - Kilobytes
-* m - Mega
+* m - Megabytes
-* g - Giga
+* g - Gigabytes

+For example, to find all files greater than 10 kilobytes and less than 1 megabyte:

+	fsq "path where size > 10k and size < 1m"

 ## Building